-Mild to moderate psoriasis means that the red, scaly patches ("plaques") cover less than 10% of your body.
-But just because your psoriasis is called "mild" doesn't mean it's easy to live with.
+Mild to moderate psoriasis means that the red or purple, scaly patches ("plaques") cover less than 10% of your body.
+But just because your psoriasis is mild doesn't mean it's easy to live with.
 If the patches are in visible places like your hands or legs, you may be embarrassed to go out without wearing long sleeves and pants.
 Also, small areas of psoriasis can turn into big problems if they're itchy or painful.

 How Your Doctor Chooses Your Psoriasis Treatment

 Each person with psoriasis is different.
 That’s why your doctor will use a few factors to decide which treatment to try:

 - How much of your skin is covered

 - How big of an impact psoriasis has on your life

 Your doctor may use the Koo-Menter Psoriasis Instrument to help decide on a treatment.
 This one-page tool asks questions to find out how much psoriasis affects your life.
 The doctor can use your answers to determine whether you need a skin cream, light therapy, or a drug that works throughout your body.

 Usually doctors start with the mildest treatments for people with mild-to-moderate psoriasis.
 Often the first treatment you’ll try is a skin cream or ointment.
 If a mild treatment doesn’t work, you’ll move up to stronger treatments until your doctor finds one that helps you.

 In general, you should not apply topical medications to open and infected areas, so speak with your doctor if your skin plaques become actively inflamed.